Last Update: 4/26/22

 First, there is the contract for sale, which is where the buyer and seller agree to the essential terms of the transaction.
 This includes price, deposits, financing and the closing date.
 Second, is the due diligence period where the buyer inspects the property and obtains mortgage financing.
 The last part is the closing of the transaction where ownership is transferred and the money is exchanged.

-Below are 6 helpful tips for a first time home buyer as they go through each step in the home buying process.
+Below are 6 helpful tips for first-time homebuyers as they go through each step in the home buying process.

 Additionally, there are expenses related to moving, new furnishings, window treatments, repairs, as well as condo assessments or HOA fees.